sciencehistory/kithe/README.md

 * You need `config.active_record.schema_format = :sql`, for friendlier_id postgres stored procedure to be recorded in a structure.sql rather than a schema.rb.

+* rake kithe_engine:install:migrations

+* Views assume bootstrap 4 is in your app, and simple form has been configured with bootstrap settings. https://github.com/plataformatec/simple_form#bootstrap

 ## Development

 This is a Rails 'engine' whose template was created with: `rails plugin new kithe --full --skip-test-unit --dummy-path=spec/dummy --database=postgresql`